-During the life of this Agreement new information may become available concerning the biology and ecology of species covered by the Threatened Species Licence and also concerning the effectiveness of the licence conditions contained in the IFOA.
+During the life of this agreement new information may become available concerning the biology and ecology of species covered by the Threatened Species Licence\ and new information regarding the effectiveness of the licence conditions contained in the IFOA\.

-A process must be implemented whereby new information is assessed and, where required, the Threatened Species Licences are to be reviewed and amended in accordance with the Forestry and National Park Estate Act 1998.
+A process must be implemented whereby new information is assessed and, where required, the Threatened Species Licences\ are to be reviewed and amended in accordance with the Forestry and National Park Estate Act 1998.
 This process must be determined by 30 June 1999.

-In particular, where new information on the distribution, population size or ecology of species of threatened flora suggests that the species allocation to a particular condition of the Threatened Species Licence needs to be reviewed, NPWS and SFNSW will undertake such a review.
+In particular, where new information on the distribution, population size or ecology of species of threatened flora suggests that the species allocation to a particular condition of the Threatened Species Licence\ needs to be reviewed, NPWS\ and SFNSW\ will undertake such a review.